 Yes, there are ways to set yourself up for success and never miss a blog post, video, or a podcast episode, but for that you’ll need to create a huge reservoir of content that will last during the lean months.
 And let me tell you, no matter how big that reservoir is, eventually it runs out.
 If you’re not ready to keep churning out new content by the time it does, what then?

 I admire Seth Godin’s writing discipline, which resulted in a published article every single day for the past 18 years.
-But I don’t think every post he publishes is equally good, and I don’t have the patience to sift through 30 articles a month to find one or two that I really enjoy, so I’ve unsubscribed.
+But I don’t consider every post he publishes equally good, and I don’t have the patience to sift through 30 articles a month to find one or two that I really enjoy, so I’ve unsubscribed.
 But my opinion of his work is not important—as long as he feels fulfilled by publishing daily, he should keep doing that.
 I’m sure he’s doing right by his own creative muse.

 There is only one Seth Godin.
 We shouldn’t all strive to be like him.

-A friend of mine once told me that she shows my blog to her marketing workshop participants as a positive example that goes against the best practices that she teaches.
+A friend of mine once told me that she shows my blog to her marketing workshop participants as a positive example that goes against the best practices she teaches.
 She advises people to write short articles, because “no one reads long articles online”.
 But apparently there are plenty of readers who don’t mind my super long articles.
 You build the audience you want to serve.
-There’s no need to cater to the audience who doesn't appreciate your unique value.
+There’s no need to cater to the audience who doesn’t appreciate your unique value.